mattlean/lean-js-app-starter/docs/browser/developing.md

 ### Root Container
 In the entry of the app source ([`main.jsx`](../../src/main.jsx)) you will find the [`Root` container](../../src/containers/Root.jsx) being rendered.
 This is the app's top-level container, so all other components/containers should be built under it.

 By default the [`Root` container](../../src/containers/Root.jsx) handles Redux setup and routing, but you are free to change its behavior to handle whatever you need.
-The only caveat you should heed is that you need to ensure this [`Root` container](../../src/containers/Root.jsx) always remains the top-level container as it is setup so it and its children will hot reload.
+The only caveat is that you need to ensure this [`Root` container](../../src/containers/Root.jsx) always remains the top-level container as it is setup to hot reload itself and its children.

 ### Redux Store
 The app source comes with one utility script called [`store.js`](../../src/util/store.js) which exports a function called `createStore`.
 You can see it already being used in [`main.jsx`](../../src/main.jsx).